botleg/botleg.github.io/_posts/2015-09-12-build-and-deploy-to-openshift-with-travisci-and-wercker.markdown

 categories: cloud
 bg: "background:#8abb5d;background-image:-webkit-radial-gradient(50% 0%, circle, #8abb5d,#42736f);background-image:radial-gradient(circle at 50% 0%, #8abb5d,#42736f);"
 date:   2015-09-13 10:00:00
-tags: Integration TravisCI Wercker OpenShift Mocha deploy build popular
+tags: Integration TravisCI Wercker OpenShift Mocha deploy build
 ---
 [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) is the technique where certain tasks are done automatically with each commit.
 These involve building, running unit tests and deploying.
 [TravisCI](https://travis-ci.org/) and [Wercker](http://wercker.com/) are two popular hosted continuous integrations tools available.
 In this article, we will compare these two and then we will see how to build and deploy a Node.js application to OpenShift.